The coptic stitch bookbinding method is another way to bind your book with a spine that opens up completely, so you can lay your book flat.

 As with all things, once you try it a couple times, you’ll figure it out.
 So don’t hesitate!
 The results are satisfying for sure, so have fun!

-Here are more bookbinding resources if you are looking to learn more through books:
+Here are some bookbinding books on Amazon if you are looking to learn more: